danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 made progress.
 Occasionally I may give a fraction of a point (e.g. .85) to indicate that the level of completeness is not quite enough.
 Late submissions will be marked down, but submitting something is always better than submitting nothing, even if late.
 I will try my best to keep on posting homework grades throughout the semester, but if I fall behind, at the time of the midterm and final I will get caught up so you know where you stand.
 If at any time you would like more feedback - about one piece of work specifically or about your standing in the class overall - please do not hesitate to ask.

 Even though the weekly homework is mainly graded pass/fail, notice from the Final Grade Calculation above that it represents the largest fraction of your final grade.
 The best way to do well in terms of grading will be to keep up with the weekly homework, and if you don’t keep up with the homework it will be difficult to end up with a high grade.
 The reason I’ve structured things this way is because I have found that the best way for you to do well in terms of learning is also to keep up with the weekly homework.
 Our semester will proceed through small steps, but we’ll take those steps fairly quickly, and the topics will be like incremental blocks that build on each other, so make sure you understand the concept each week in order to be sure next week will make sense.

 ### Weekly readings and reading responses

-We also have readings about every two weeks.
-These are indicated in the course schedule below and will be posted to the class website.
+We also have readings.
+These are indicated in the course schedule below and will be posted to the class github.
 You will be asked to submit a short reading response of about 150 words that mainly consists of quotes from the text that you wish to highlight and some questions or comments based on those passages.
-These will be submitted in a shared Google Doc.
+These will be submitted in a shared Google Doc that you will create right now and send to me.

 I will also pose questions in the Google Doc to serve as a prompt to guide your reading and responses.
 Like the weekly programming exercises, these will also be due at 8pm the evening before class and will also be graded pass/fail.

 ### Projects

-There will be two projects to complete: a midterm due around week 10, and a final due at the end of the semester.
+There will be three projects to complete: a book, a midterm due around week 10, and a final due at the end of the semester.
 Each project will begin with a 1 page planning document, and will conclude with an accompanying 1-2 page report explaining your work, your intentions, challenges you faced, diagrams and planning material, and explanations of your code.
 The midterm project will offer you a choice between an interactive non-linear narrative, and a data visualization.
-The final project will use web protocols (but not HTML pages) to create a networked interactive interface.
-More specific details about the project assignments will be provided later in the semester.
+The final project will be open.

 Projects will be graded based on how well they fulfill the formal requirements stated in the project assignment, and the degree to which they engage with theoretical concepts from readings and discussion.
 In other words, while the reading discussions are a way to process, digest, and comprehend the readings, the projects are a way to demonstrate an understanding of those readings, and will be graded as such.
 We won’t have any essays or written assignments in this class, in place of this, I would like your project work and write-ups to be a product of your engagement with course concepts both technical and theoretical.

 ## Learning Outcomes